-- (a) The suitability and correctness of systems and components to perform the intended safety function(s); - (b) Environmental qualification (including for radiation resistance, if applicable); - (c) Seismic qualification; - (d) Qualification for electromagnetic compatibility of systems and components. - 4.x54.
-Qualification should be based upon a combination of methods, including the following: - (a) The use of engineering and manufacturing processes in compliance with established codes and standards; - (b) A demonstration of reliability; - (c) Using operating experience from similar applications; - (d) Testing of the equipment; - (e) Analysis to extrapolate test results or operating experience under pertinent conditions; - (f) Ageing analysis, as applicable.
+- (a) The suitability and correctness of systems and components to perform the intended safety function(s);functions; - (b) Environmental qualification (including for radiation resistance, if applicable); - (c) Seismic qualification; - (d) Qualification for electromagnetic compatibility of systems and components. - 4.48.
+4.x-Qualification should be based uponon a combination of methods, including the following:

+- (a) The use of engineering and manufacturing processes in compliance with established codes and standards; - (b) A demonstration of reliability; - (c) UsingThe use of operating experience from similar applications; - (d) Testing of the equipment; - (e) Analysis to extrapolate test results or operating experience under pertinent conditions; - (f) Ageing analysis, as applicable.